Alun is a frequent visitor to Thailand and writes personal accounts of the country's great attractions in a series of easy-to-read articles

 A Personal Experience

 This article is written as a result of the author's own experience of the Elephant Parade on the occasion of its visit to Lumpini Park in Bangkok, Thailand.
-It features photographs of the parade in January 2016 with acknowledgments of the sculptors and artists responsible for each elephant in the exhibit.
+It features photographs of the parade in January 2016 with acknowledgements of the sculptors and artists responsible for each elephant in the exhibit.
 Several of the photos show both the elephant in its entirety and also the details of the artwork which transforms the models into objects of originality and beauty.

 History of the Elephant Parade